apoon2/Plant_Health_Classification/ExecSummary.md

 | 3      | 4 (16 filters)       | 1 (128 nodes) | 85%                 | 80%
 | 4      | 3 (32 filters)       | 1 (32 nodes)  | 84%                 | 80%

 The best score with minimal overfitting was from model 2 with a train accuracy of 82% and test accuracy of 80%.
+With additional nodes in the dense layer, the model becomes increasingly overfit.
+Increasing the filters also has a similar effect of overfitting the model with no improvement in test accuracy.

 #### Final: YOLOv4 object detection